syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/data-binding/DynamicObject-binding.md

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}
-{% include code-snippet/grid/data-binding/dynamicObject/razor %}
+{% include code-snippet/grid/data-binding/dynamicObject-Binding/razor %}
 {% endhighlight %}
 {% highlight c# tabtitle="dynamicObject.cs" %}
-{% include code-snippet/grid/data-binding/dynamicObject/dynamicObject.cs %}
+{% include code-snippet/grid/data-binding/dynamicObject-Binding/dynamicObject.cs %}
 {% endhighlight %}
 {% endtabs %}
 {% endif %}

 ## DynamicObject Complex binding in ASP.Net MVC Grid Component

 You can achieve DynamicObject complex data binding in the datagrid by using the dot(.) operator in the column.field.
-In the following examples, CustomerID.Name and ShipCountry.Country are complex data.
+In the following examples, Customer.OrderDate, Customer.Freight and Customer.ShipCountry are complex data.

 {% if page.publishingplatform == "aspnet-core" %}